Reservation policy in Tamil Nadu: 1920 – 1979

 In 1927 due to the efforts of Periyar E. V. Ramasamy, the Communal government order was brought into effect by the Chief minister of the Madras Presidency.
-The reservation gave 44% to non-brahmin Hindus, 8% to scheduled castes and 16% to Brahmins, Christians and Muslims.
+The reservation gave 44% to non-Brahmin Hindus, 8% to scheduled castes and 16% to Brahmins, Christians and Muslims.
 Although, these numbers did not accurately represent their population share, Periyar pointed to it as a 'compromise' and accepted it.

 In 1950, the reservation was removed because it was considered unconstitutional by the Madras High court and was upheld by the Supreme court.

 From 1951, the backward classes were given a 25% allocation.

 In 1970, the first backward classes commission of Tamil Nadu, led by A.N.
 Sattanathan and assigned by M. Karunanidhi, alleged in its report that a higher class inside that backward class termed as the "Creamy layer" had been exploiting huge advantages of reservation and preventing the growth of the actual backward classes (BC).
-The Commission proposed that a separate group of "Most backward classs" (MBC) be created, as well as an expansion in quotas to aid everyone.
+The Commission proposed that a separate group of "Most backward class" (MBC) be created, as well as an expansion in quotas to aid everyone.
 The Commission further proposed imposing certain economic requirements to exclude the Creamy layer from gaining all advantages of reservation.
 The Commission proposed a separate quota of 16% for the MBC and 17% for the BC.
 The overall reservation rate in Tamil Nadu was 41%.

 In 1971, The Dravida Munnetra Kazhagam (DMK) government increased reservation for BC from 25% to 31% and the reservation for Scheduled Castes (SC) and Scheduled Tribes (ST) from 16% to 18%.
-Karunanidhi established a separate Ministry for the Welfare of the backward classs during the DMK's rule from 1971 to 1976, the first such in the country.
+Karunanidhi established a separate Ministry for the Welfare of the backward class during the DMK's rule from 1971 to 1976, the first such in the country.
 The state's total reservation stood at 49 percent.

 The All India Anna Dravida Munnetra Kazhagam, headed by M.G.
 Ramachandran, decided to implement the creamy layer principle based on the recommendations of Sattanathan Commission in 1979.
 In 1979, Ramachandran set up an economic criteria of Rs.
 9,000 annual income limit for reservation eligibility.
 There was strong political opposition against this policy.